1.5 Percentage Change - Financial Applications

 EXAMPLE 6

-An amount of 1000 euros is invested with an interest rate 12% compounded yearly (so $R=1.12$).
-An extra payment of 300 euros is added at the end of every year.
+An amount of $1000$ euros is invested with an interest rate of $12\%$ compounded yearly (so $R=1.12$).
+An extra payment of $300$ euros is added at the end of every year.
+Find the value after 7 years.

-EXAMPLE 7 & 8 (Adjusting for Compounding Periods)
+EXAMPLE 7 (Adjusting for Compounding Periods)

-NOTICE: If the annual interest rate $r\%$ is compounded in $k$ periods then the ratio for 1 year is $R = \left(1 + \frac{r}{100k}\right)^k$.
-The formulas for FV above are still valid.
+NOTICE: If the annual interest rate $r\%$ is compounded in $k$ periods per year, but payments are made yearly, then the effective ratio for 1 full year is $R = \left(1 + \dfrac{r}{100k}\right)^k$.
+The formulas for $FV$ above are still valid using this effective $R$.

 5. Annuity - Amortization